nperovic/GuiEnhancerKit/README.md

 }
 ```

+### Gui.OnMessage(Msg, Callback, MaxThreads := 1)
+### GuiControl.OnMessage(Msg, Callback, AddRemove := 1)
-### Registers a function or method to be called whenever the Gui or GuiControl receives the specified message.
+This method registers a function or method to be called whenever the Gui or GuiControl receives the specified message.
 [Learn more](https://github.com/nperovic/GuiEnhancerKit/wiki#onmessage)
 ```PHP
 WM_LBUTTONDOWN   := 0x0201
 WM_SETCURSOR     := 0x0020